ipatch/dotfiles/README.md

 <summary>Uncompleted</summary>

-- [ ] #arch #linux #rofi figure out how to add additional directories to search path
 - [ ] #fish #theme #neolambda, if origin is the same _git remote_ as another _remote_ name then update _git status prompt_ for both, **not** just _origin_
 - [ ] #nvim #neovim is there an elegant way to switch a word from single quotes `'` to double quotes `"` and vise versa
 - [ ] #linux #screencasting #i3, setup binding to toggle showkey, and auto launch showkey after i3 starts ala copyq